rems-project/cerberus/README.md

 $ opam install z3 angstrom
 ```

-And run:
+Then:

 ```bash
 $ make cerberus-symbolic
 ```

-It installs the internal libraries in `_lib` and produces the CLI binary `cerberus-symbolic`.
+This installs the internal libraries in `_lib` and produces the CLI binary `cerberus-symbolic`.

-Run and have fun!
+And run:

 ```bash
 $ cerberus-symbolic --help